-1 That 'Vanchi' is Karūr has been incontrovertibly established view, as can be seen from by Vidvan R. Ragifava Ayyangar his article on 'Vanchi' in the in his Vanchi Mahānahar.
-Mr. 'Hindu' dated 30th August R. Rangachari, M.A., L.T., of the 1922.
+1 That 'Vanchi' is Karūr has been incontrovertibly established by Vidvan R. Raghava Ayyangar in his Vanchi Mahānahar.
+Mr. 'Hindu' dated 30th August

+R. Rangachari, M.A., L.T., of the 1922.

-In the first place we know absolutely nothing Were the 'Vamba about the movement and the early history of Moriar the these Mauryas of the Konkan.
-Thus V. A. Smith: Mauryas of the Konkan?
+In the first place we know absolutely nothing Were the 'Vamba about the movement and the early history of Moriar' the these Mauryas of the Konkan.
+Thus V. A. Smith1: Mauryas of the Konkan?
 "Petty Maurya dynasties, apparently connected in some unknown way with the imperial line, which ruled in the Konkan, between the Western Ghats and the sea and some other parts of Western India, during the sixth, seventh and eighth centuries, are frequently mentioned in Inscriptions."
 These inscriptions are very late in origin.
-The Aihole inscription of Pulakesin II (7th century A.D.) speaks of these Mauryas of the Konkan in a manner not very creditable either to their military valour or their power of resistance.
+The Aihōle inscription of Pulakēsin II (7th century A.D.) speaks of these Mauryas of the Konkan in a manner not very creditable to their military valour either power of resistance.
 They are further mentioned in the inscriptions along with other small tribes, such as the Nalas, and the Kadambas.
-And vet a close study of Māmūlanār's poems would indicate that the 'Vamba Moriar' were an imperial race who undertook a great South Indian invasion. 'விண்பொரு செடுங்குடையியறேர் மோரியர்.'
+And vet a close study of Māmūlanār's poems would indicate that the 'Vamba Moriar' were an imperial race who undertook a great South Indian invasion. 'விண்பொரு கெடுங்குடையியறேர் மோரியர்.'
 This description of 'Vamba Moriar' is not in keeping at all with all that we know of the Mauryas of the Konkan.2